francysreymer/recipes-by-users-nodejs-vue3/README.md

 ### Recipes

-The locations provides a page that shows all the city,states created by the logged user.
+The Recipes provides a page that shows all recipes created by the logged user.

 ![Recipes](images/recipes.png)